Carla Suárez Navarro

 Carla Suárez Navarro (/es/; born 3 September 1988) is a Spanish former professional tennis player.
 A former top 10 singles player, she reached a career-high singles ranking of world No. 6 on 29 February 2016, and a best WTA doubles ranking of 11, on 27 April 2015, and won two singles and three doubles titles on the WTA Tour.

 She first came to prominence by reaching the quarterfinals of the 2008 French Open as a qualifier, in what was her first appearance in the main draw of a Grand Slam tournament.
 That year she also began representing Spain in the 2008 Fed Cup.
 She reached another six Grand Slam quarterfinals in her career.
 These events were the 2009 Australian Open, where she defeated Venus Williams en route, the 2013 US Open, where she lost to eventual champion Serena Williams, the 2014 French Open, where she lost in three sets to Eugenie Bouchard, the 2016 Australian Open, where she lost to Agnieszka Radwańska, the 2018 Australian Open, where she was defeated by eventual champion Caroline Wozniacki, and the 2018 US Open, where she lost to Madison Keys.

 In September 2020, she was diagnosed with Hodgkin lymphoma just months after announcing her retirement from tennis.
 The following year, she was declared cancer-free and returned to the tour.

 Personal life

-Suárez Navarro was born in the Canary Islands to handball player José Luís Suárez and former gymnast Lali Navarro.
+Suárez Navarro was born in the Canary Islands to handball player José Luís Suárez and former gymnast Loli Navarro.
 She started playing tennis when she was 9 and moved to Barcelona in 2007 in order to train at the Pro-Ab Team Tennis Academy.
 She admires Steffi Graf, Lleyton Hewitt, Justine Henin and Michael Jordan.

 She is in a relationship with Spanish football player Olga García.
 On June 2, 2023, she gave birth to twin daughters.